Why do I need to register as a user?

-Can multiple people in my organization register under the same role?
+Can multiple people in my organization have the same role?

 Yes.
 However, for each application, only one person can be associated for a given role.
 For example, there can be multiple Authorizing Officials for your organization, but only one of them can be listed as the AO for a given application.
 To allow multiple people to review the application, use the peer access feature.

-There is no limit to the number of people who can register on behalf of your organization.
+There is no limit to the number of people who can be registered to your organization.

 Can I represent multiple organizations using the same login information?

 |Yes!
 HRSA EHBs now allow you to use the same account to represent multiple organizations.

 If I register to two or more organizations, do I need approval from the user with Primary Authorizing Official (AO) privilege for each organization?

 How do I follow up on my registration request if my request is still pending?